seetaresearch/dragon/docs/api/python/dragon/random.rst

   : Return a tensor initialized from the uniform distribution.

   `uniform_like(...) <random/uniform_like.html>`_
-  : Return a tensor shaping like another initialized from the uniform distribution.
+  : Return a tensor initialized from the uniform distribution with shape as the other.

 .. toctree::
   :hidden: